RL Blog

 A post-mortem by Trigger.dev delving into how it got hit by the Shai-hulud attack on the npm package registry shows that weaknesses in dependency execution and credentials hygiene can allow modern supply chain attacks to quietly cascade into widespread compromise.

-Shai-hulud is a self-replicating worm that researchers at ReversingLabs (RL) discovered on npm on npm in September 2025.
+Shai-hulud is a self-replicating worm that researchers at ReversingLabs (RL) discovered on npm in September 2025.
 The worm abused preinstall scripts to steal developer credentials and spread across hundreds of npm packages and thousands of JavaScript repositories.

-The incident at Trigger.dev began in November, during the second wave of Shai-hulud, when an engineer working on a new project executed a standard pnpm install, a command that downloads and installs all required dependencies for a JavaScript/Node.js project.
+The incident at Trigger.dev began in November, during the second wave of Shai-hulud, when an engineer working on a new project executed a standard npm install, a command that downloads and installs all required dependencies for a JavaScript/Node.js project.
 In this case, one of the dependencies was a malicious package that silently executed its payload via a preinstall script.

 The installation completed successfully and appeared normal, but in the background the Shai-hulud payload stole the engineer’s credentials — including GitHub tokens — and exfiltrated them to an external attacker.